Toyota Supra review - Engines, performance and drive

 Thankfully, it’s not.
 There’s a pleasant musicality to the six-pot’s note, firing and settling to a purposeful but smooth idle.
 There’s a brawny tone through the mid range – and it’s here where the BMW-sourced (but Toyota-calibrated) engine is at its best.

 Peak torque is available from 1,600rpm and is sustained to 4,500rpm, so the 3.0-litre Supra pulls hard out of corners.
 However, it’s not all that rewarding to rev out.
 It feels strained beyond 5,000rpm, tightening up and revealing its forced induction – along with a faint on-boost whistle from the turbo.
 The enhanced engine note isn’t the most pleasant at higher revs, but then neither is the one from a Porsche 718 Cayman’s clattery flat-four.

-The eight-speed gearbox also attracts complaints.
+The eight-speed gearbox does attract complaints.
 In auto mode it shifts smoothly, but upshifts are a little jerky when using the manual-mode steering wheel paddles, while downshifts are not as rapid as you’d like.
+The manual Supra is definitely the sweet spot in the range if the driving experience is your priority.
+The gearbox is based on a transmission from ZF with some bespoke components from Toyota and it works beautifully - precise with a short throw action that's a pleasure to use.

-The powertrain’s flexibility is its greatest boon, giving you options to explore the chassis’ lovely balance.
-Be neat and drive tidily and the Supra will scythe through corners effectively, as it has lovely natural balance.
+The flexibility of both powertrains is a major boon, giving you options to explore the chassis’ lovely balance.
+Be neat and drive tidily and the Supra will scythe through corners effectively.
 Even at normal speeds you feel the perfect 50:50 weight distribution and the adjustability in the chassis.Tada-san was very explicit about Toyota targeting the 718 Cayman as the Supra’s benchmark.
 That car offers communication, involvement and rewards you for driving well.
 In a different way, so does the Supra.

 Engines, 0-60 acceleration and top speed